AndreyDanilin/Rag/README.md

 - Initial setup may take time (loading embedding model)
 - Vector database size grows with document count

-## 🤝 Contributing

-1. Fork the repository
-2. Create a branch for new feature
-3. Make changes
-4. Create a Pull Request

 ## 📄 License